-For more than 20 years we’ve consulted businesses about load testing and we’ve spent the past 12 years developing cutting-edge load and performance testing tools.
+For more than 20 years we’ve consulted businesses about load testing.
+We’ve spent the past 12 years developing cutting-edge load and performance testing tools.
 We provide an open-source load testing tool for developers.
 We also provide an enterprise-grade performance testing solution in the form of k6 Cloud.

-k6 Cloud is our SaaS offering bringing industry best practices to get your load and performance testing on the right track.
+k6 Cloud brings industry best practices to the forefront allowing you to get load and performance testing on the right track.
 Our easy-to-use platform accelerates the testing process, so you spend less time managing your testing infrastructure and more time building reliable and well-performing applications.

 Our k6 Cloud platform offers:

 k6 Cloud is used by companies large and small- among our 6,000+ customers are Amazon, Carvana, Grafana, Microsoft, Sephora, and Olo.
 And our tools are used by engineering teams, developers, QA and SRE engineers.

 Want to learn more about k6 Cloud?

 Run 50 cloud tests for free or tell us more about your project.